zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 By clicking on the *MeanRes* button the add-on returns a summary of all the statistical values (*Geometry*, *Texture* and *MeanRes*) concerning the selected 3D object (*area* and *number of polygons*, *number of materials*, *resolution of the texutre*, *number of texture per resolution*, *mean resolution per texture* - mm/pixel and *mean resolution per polygons* - :math:`poly/m^2`).

+**Robust statistics mode**

+- The inspector now handles meshes without materials/textures without crashing.
+- In default mode, unsupported data are skipped and reported in the result (for example: missing materials or missing image textures).

+**Strict mode**

+- If *Strict mode* is enabled, *Textures* and *MeanRes* fail when required texture/material data are missing.
+- Use this mode for QA workflows where incomplete data must be treated as blocking.

+**Export behavior**

+- *MeanRes* no longer forces file export by default.
+- Enable *Prompt export after MeanRes* to open the export dialog automatically after the analysis.
+- Use the dedicated *Export Stats* button to save the current statistics table to CSV on demand.

 |

 .. _ColorCorrection:
+.. _color-correction:

 Color Correction
 ----------------